learn-co-curriculum/sinatra-dynamic-routes-codealong/README.md

 ## Dynamic Routes

 In your browser, head to `http://localhost:9393/hello/danny`.
 Now go to `http://localhost:9393/hello/victoria` and `http://localhost:9393/hello/lyel`.
 Notice how the content on the page changes depending on what we type as the URL in the browser.
 This is the beauty of dynamic routing - it allows us to take input straight from the url, instead of through a form.
-In doing so, we can modify the content of a view at the moment the get request is received by the controller.
+In doing so, we can modify the content of a view at the moment the `get` request is received by the controller.

+### How Dynamic Routes Work:

 + Dynamic routes will create a key-value pair in the `params` hash.
 + The key is determined by the symbol (for example `:name`) that you add to your route.